htmgarcia/ES6/README.md

 Similar to PHP:

 - **let** are variables.
 You can modify its value always.
 - **const** are constants.
 Its value is the same always.
 Cannot change.
+Just take in mind the ["living inside a block"](#redeclare-variables-from-different-blocks) approach if you need to "redeclare".

 ## Const exception